earthly/website/blog/_posts/2020-12-08-the-next-iteration.md

 categories:
   - News
 author: Vlad
-excerpt: We’ve been working with many of you to better understand your pains and use-cases when it comes to builds.
+excerpt: We've been working with many of you to better understand your pains and use-cases when it comes to builds.
 ---

 Dear Earthly community,